tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** parker came in the middle of tour 3, k1 hector before that
+**How did this roster happen?** The community largely considered Evil Geniuses to have benefitted the most from the post-TI11 SA shuffle which left beastcoast to pick up the fragmented pieces.
+Scofield and Stinger have been beastcoast since 2019, but DarkMago and Sacred came from Thunder Awaken.

+K1 Hector was also beastcoast's carry since 2019, but he departed before the Bali Major citing [health issues](https://twitter.com/beastcoast/status/1661500603338485762) and Parker took his spot.

 **How was their DPC year?** 1040 points